Faces of Design

 - Storytelling for a clear proof of design concept

 Although explorative and abstract, I see this project as possibly a proof of concept for an interactive experience that could enhance data-driven stories.
-For example, if I were to revisit this project, I would like to explore its adaptation to a social media product or a networking platform like LinkedIn.
+For example, I could see exploring an adaptation of this project for a social media or networking platform like LinkedIn.